concord-consortium/lara/documentation/vagrant-docker.md

 * Containers will be reused when possible.

+## Loading your old data:

+If you have some Authoring data you would like to import into your container, you can do so with this command, run from the vagrant virtual machine:

+`docker-compose run mysql -uroot -p$MYSQL_ROOT_PASSWORD lara_production < lara.sql`

+# running docker-machine locally:

+You can run `docker-machine` locally, and then issue `docker-compose` without using a vagrant VM.
+But inn that case, file shares will be slow.

 ##TODO
 - Simplify the above instructions. `docker-compose up` should just work.
 - Add database containers (for saving / transferring data)